 Using GIS overlay techniques, attributes of the census, political boundary, wetlands, future land use, and planned development data were attributed to each county's parcel map to develop the County Build-out Submodels.
 These submodels forecast the maximum residential population by parcel at build-out.
-Figure 4 depicts the Tampa area, showing lower densities at build-out in yellow and higher ones in brown.
-Non-residential uses are not shaded.
+Figure 4 depicts an example in Pinellas County, showing lower densities at build-out in yellow, higher ones in brown, and non-residential uses in white.

-To estimate and project population from parcel-level housing units, the 2020 Census average household size was multiplied by the average housing unit occupancy rate at the tract level.
+Census tracts where the 2020 population was zero, and therefore the average persons per housing unit was zero, were assigned the county's average persons per housing unit.
+In most cases, this is the product of the average household size multiplied by the average housing unit occupancy rate.
 In some cases, small group quarters population was included in the calculation by dividing the 2020 tract population by its housing units.
-Also, if there were tracts with 2020 census values for persons per housing unit that were unusually high or low and based on a small number of homes (or no homes), the county's average persons per housing unit was typically used for projected growth in that tract.
+Also, if there were tracts with 2020 census values for persons per housing unit greater than zero that were based on a small number of homes with greater than five persons per housing unit, the county's average persons per housing unit was typically used.
 For group quarters facilities, population was based on annual BEBR surveys and bedroom counts, not average household size.

 Figure 4.
-Tampa Area Build-out Density Submodel shaded by maximum population per acre
+Inset map of Pinellas County Build-out Density Submodel shaded by maximum population per acre